Stock events for Greif, Inc. (GEF)

 GEF’s Geographic footprint

-Greif, Inc. operates in more than 40 countries with over 250 locations, including more than 210 production sites.
-Its manufacturing and service facilities are spread across North America, Europe, Asia, Latin America, and Africa, enabling the company to serve multinational customers and adapt to regional requirements.
+Greif has an extensive global presence, operating in approximately 40 countries with more than 200 to 300 manufacturing and distribution sites across North America, Europe, Asia, Latin America, Africa, and the Middle East.
+This broad geographic footprint allows Greif to serve multinational customers and adapt to regional requirements and regulations.

 GEF Corporate Image Assessment